KamoEllen/Marketing-Data-Report/README.md

 #five
-import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt yes_percentage = 90

-# Define the data as percentages
-yes_percentage = 90
 no_percentage = 10

-# Define the labels for the pie chart
-labels = ['Yes, I have done this', 'No, I have not done this']
+labels = ['Yes, I have done this', 'No, I have not done this'] colors = ['blue', 'red'] plt.pie([yes_percentage, no_percentage], labels=labels, colors=colors, autopct='%1.1f%%')

-# Define the colors for the pie chart
-colors = ['blue', 'red']

-# Create the pie chart
-plt.pie([yes_percentage, no_percentage], labels=labels, colors=colors, autopct='%1.1f%%')

-# Add a title to the chart
-plt.title('Women at Risk of Health Due to Body Image')
+plt.title('Women at Risk of Health Due to Body Image') plt.show()

-# Show the chart
-plt.show()

 #Six